pajuna/Ubuntu-LTS/README.md

 A lot of these roles rely on you to have an `$HOME/.dotfiles` directory with all your existing dotfiles and will symlink the dotfiles into your $HOME.
 This means you can manage `~/.dotfiles` in a separate git repository.

+Some of these roles require that you have my [Packagecloud tools repo](https://packagecloud.io/aussielunix/tools) installed.
+All packages in my tools repo are built/published with [Ansible](https://github.com/aussielunix/packagecloud-recipes).

 <table>
   <tr>
     <th>Author</th><td>Mick Pollard (aussielunix at g mail dot com)</td>